federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	- Data stream is sent to the Supplier port of the FeatureMerger.
   - Data stream 2 is sent to the Requestor port of the FeatureMerger.
 - FeatureMerger merges data streams on _uuid attribute.
-- AttributeRenamer renames '_uuid' attribute back to 'id'.
+- AttributeRenamer reverts '_uuid' attribute to 'id'.

 ##### BC_RESOURCE_NAME_CORRECTION